-Thousands of teachers and pupils are set to benefit from Ordnance Survey support to access University of Edinburgh education resources in 2022
+Thousands of teachers and pupils set to benefit from Ordnance Survey support to access University of Edinburgh education resources

 For decades OS paper and digital maps have become a regular feature in classrooms across the country.
 To support schools and the education curriculum OS has continually worked with teachers and academic professionals to change the way that mapping is both accessed and used.
 Today thousands of teachers and pupils' access and use the latest OS mapping through the popular Digimap for Schools mapping service.

 Digimap for Schools was created by OS and the University of Edinburgh’s data and digital expertise centre EDINA and gives teachers and pupils access to a wide range of OS’s authoritative data and tools, from the most detailed OS MasterMap mapping and famous OS Explorer (1:25,000 scale), through to historic mapping from the 1890s and 1950s.